Point Repair in Seattle, WA

-Commercial point repair is a process used by Jim Dandy Sewer & Plumbing to repair the damaged sewer pipe from one or two points of access rather than having to dig up and replace the entire sewer line.
+Point repair is a process used by Jim Dandy Sewer & Plumbing to repair the damaged sewer pipe from one or two points of access rather than having to dig up and replace the entire sewer line.
 These repairs are accomplished through trenchless technology, a relatively new method of sewer repair that virtually eliminates the need for large-scale excavation or demolition.
 This allows for more efficient and affordable repairs; meaning less downtime for your business and less strain on your operations budget.

 Because there is no need for large trenches or holes, there is no need for a large excavating crew on your property, often for days at a time.
 The mere presence of such a crew can be enough to turn away potential customers who may think you are closed due to repairs.
-And if the company you’ve chosen uses traditional dig and replace sewer repair methods, there’s a good chance you will have to close your business while the repairs are completed, missing out on potential business and profit, not to mention the capital lost to paying the excavation crew.
+And if the company you’ve chosen uses traditional methods of dig and replace sewer repair in Seattle, WA, there’s a good chance you will have to close your business while the repairs are completed, missing out on potential business and profit, not to mention the capital lost to paying the excavation crew.
 It is not unusual for plumbers to subcontract the excavation work to another company, an expense you will have to cover in the long run.

 Because digging large trenches is no longer needed, there won’t be any large piles of dirt on your property.
 Your customers and staff can continue to use your parking lot or other vital areas.
 And there will be no mess left over for you to handle once the repairs are completed.
 As mentioned with the initial excavation, many traditional sewer repair companies will either subcontract the cleanup work or simply leave the mess for you to clear out.

 Pipe bursting is a more involved process that is used when the damage to the pipe is irreparable and the pipe must be replaced.
 As with CIPP, we will start with a sewer camera inspection, and little to no digging is required.
 At most, Jim Dandy technicians will need to dig two small access holes called “launching” and “receiving” pits around the damaged pipe.
 A bursting head at the launching pit is attached to a winch at the receiving pit and then pulled from the launching pit through the damaged pipe, bursting and breaking it along the way.
 A new, flexible pipe is pulled along behind the bursting head and left in place of the old, damaged pipe.
 The debris from the damaged pipe is left in place to rot or disintegrate away, meaning less waste ends up in the local landfill.
 The new pipe is then connected, the small pits are filled, and your repair is complete.
-Once again, a sewer camera inspection is performed by our plumber in Seattle, WA, and nearby areas to confirm the completion of the work.
+Once again, a sewer camera inspection is performed to confirm the completion of the work.